quiltdata/packaging-server/README.md

 ## Web Interface

-In addition to the REST API, `packaging-server` also provides a simple web interface for directly interacting your packages, hashes, and buckets.
+In addition to the REST API, `packaging-server` also provides a simple web interface for humans to manually interact with those resources.